List of The Price Is Right pricing games: Line 'em Up

 Line 'em Up is played for a car and three other prizes.
 The contestant is shown the first and last digits of the car's price.
 Two of the smaller prizes each have a three-digit price and one has a two-digit price.
 In order to win the car and the prizes, the contestant must line up the three prices in a frame to display a price for the car.
 The contestant wins everything if the guess is correct.
 Otherwise, the contestant is told how many of the digits are correctly placed—but not specifically which ones—and the contestant then makes a second guess.
 The contestant wins nothing if they guess incorrectly on the second attempt.

+The Lion's Share

+The contestant enters a wind chamber containing 40 numbered balls, 35 of which are secretly paired with prizes or cash values (including five worth $100,000 each).
+The remaining five balls are designated "Lose It All."
+The contestant is given one free ball at the outset and shown a series of four small prizes.
+For each prize, a two-digit price is determined at random by the dropping of two balls with different digits, and the contestant must decide whether the price is "true" (correct) or "false" (with the digits reversed).
+Each correct guess wins that prize and one additional ball.

+The wind chamber is then activated, and the contestant has 30 seconds to choose the appropriate number of balls and place them in a chute.
+The items associated with the balls are revealed one at a time, in any desired order, and the contestant may stop at any point and keep all winnings.
+Finding a "Lose It All" forfeits any winnings to that point, but the game can continue as long as the contestant has any unplayed balls.
+The maximum potential total is $500,000, achieved by choosing all five of the $100,000 balls.

+The game is named for the lion mascot of BetMGM, the presenting sponsor of the game.